Festival Info

 • A method of taking notes during workshops.

-• Some form of lighting for around your campsite and to navigate the campground at night.
+• Some form of lighting for around your campsite if tent camping and to navigate the campground at night.

 • Your own supplies for washing your own dishes either at the washing station at the bath-house or at your own campsite